Pattole Palome

-Pattole Palame is a compilation of Kodava folksongs first published in 1924.
+The Pattole Palame is a compilation of Kodava folksongs first published in 1924.
+It was compiled by Nadikerianda Chinnappa.

 Contents

 The book is of 556 pages and divided into six sections.
 The first is called the Kodagu vivarane (Description of Kodagu) and consists of the first 76 pages.
 It speaks mainly of Kodagu's history, mythical and political, and geography.
 The second section (pages 73–202) is called Kodavara paddathi (Kodava customs) which speak of the ceremonies in the life of a Kodava from birth until death.
 Habbagalu (pages 203-298) is the name of the third section and it speaks of the Kodava festivals.
 The fourth section Devatheyada Pattu, gods' songs, from pages 269-403, consists of the songs of the village gods and goddesses.
 Goddess Kaveri, Seven Gods, Five Gods, Three Gods, Two Gods, Sarthavu (Aiyappa), Ketrappa (Kshetrapala), Pudiyodi (Bhagwathi) and others were the gods to whom these songs were dedicated.
 Keli Ponada Pattu (Songs of the well-known) forms the fifth section, pages from 404 to 502.
 It consists of ballads dedicated to Kanniyada Kamayya (also known as a folk song of Seven goddesses), Kaliatanda Ponnappa, Nadikerianda Devayya, Keyyondira Appayya, Aiyakovira Appayya and Poledevira Appayya, who were folk heroes of Kodagu.
 Naana Tharada Vishayagalu, from pages 503 to 556, forms the last section which consists of mainly sayings, proverbs and other matters.